Indigenous Villages of Patagonia Tour

 Description

-On this Bariloche tour, we will uncover the origins of this Argentine region by exploring the stories of its pre-European colonization inhabitants, including the Patagonians, Mapuches, and Canoeros.
-We will discuss their customs and whether their ancestral roots persist today.
+On this Bariloche tour, we will delve into the origins of this Argentine region and the stories of its pre-European colonization inhabitants, including the Patagonians, Mapuches, and Canoeros.
+We will investigate the pre-Hispanic tribes and their customs.

-Starting at Civic Center, we will proceed to Lake Nahuel Huapi, where we will view their sculptures and learn about their symbolism.
-Next, we will visit the Church of Nuestra Señora del Nahuel Huapi to explore the connection between Patagonia's indigenous peoples and the Catholic Church.
-We will continue to the Museum of Patagonia, which houses many artifacts from Patagonian, Mapuche, and canoeist cultures.
-You have the option to enter the museum with our guide for a closer look at these artifacts.
+Next, we will visit the Church of Nuestra Señora del Nahuel Huapi to learn about the relationship between the indigenous peoples of Patagonia and the Catholic Church.
+We will proceed to the Museum of Patagonia, which contains artifacts from Patagonian, Mapuche, and canoeist cultures.
+Optionally, you may enter the museum with our guide to view artifacts closely.

-The tour will conclude as we return to the starting point after an hour and a half of historical insights.
+As the tour concludes, we will return to the departure point after an hour and a half of historical insights.

 Preise